codepretzel09/configorator/README.md

 # confi-go-rator

-lightweight CM tool based on Ansible, Chef, and Puppet
+lightweight configuration management tool based on Ansible, Chef, and Puppet

 This tool can be used to configure certain config parameters on debian hosts.